Skip to main menu Skip to content Skip to footer

 • Lifestyle adjustments: Assessing whether the current school environment is best for the child.
 Perhaps a therapeutic social group to help the child cope.

 “The duration of untreated psychosis does actually seem to affect the course of the illness,” Dr. Colibazzi says.
-The longer the illness goes untreated, the greater the chance that it will cause serious disruption in all areas of the patient’s life.
+The longer the disorder goes untreated, the greater the chance that it will cause serious disruption in all areas of the patient’s life.
 “So it is reasonable to think that just following someone very closely and treating them very early, as soon as they develop symptoms, would be helpful.”

-This article was last reviewed or updated on August 25, 2023.
+This article was last reviewed or updated on December 6, 2024.